ensostudio/yii2-save-relations-behavior/README.md

 - Both `hasMany()` and `hasOne()` relations are supported
 - Works with existing as well as new related models
 - Compound primary keys are supported
-- Only pure Active Record API is used so it should work with any DB driver
+- Only pure ActiveRecord API is used so it should work with any DB driver
 - As of 1.5.0 release, related records can now be deleted along with the main model
 - ⚠️ As of 2.0.0 release, relations attributes now honor the `safe` validation rule